giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 The same procedure applies to interface coordinates, centroid coordinates, sectional properties, and other quantities extracted from the evaluated section.
 CSF supplies the continuous station-wise section object; the downstream formulation selects the derived quantities and the differentiation rule.

 ---

-## 5. Controlled stacked-section example
+## 5. Controlled stacked insert-hole example

-A controlled stacked-section example is introduced to verify, under closed-form conditions, how geometric interpolation and participation fields combine within the CSF formulation.
-The objective is not to represent a complex structure, but to show how the fields introduced in the model combine at section level before any structural solver is involved.
+A controlled stacked insert-hole example is introduced to verify, under closed-form conditions, how geometric interpolation, nested polygons, and participation fields combine within the CSF formulation.
+The objective is not to represent a complex structure, but to show how the prescribed fields combine at section level before any structural solver is involved.

 The example consists of two CSF intervals assembled into a single member.
-Each section is composed of three rectangular components: an upper component, a middle component, and a lower component.
-The upper and middle components keep constant geometry, while the lower component changes its height along the member axis.
-At the same time, the participation fields of the upper component vary continuously.
+Each section contains an upper external polygon, an internal insert polygon, a non-participating hole inside the insert, and a lower rectangular component.
+The upper nested polygons keep constant geometry, while the lower component changes its height along the member axis.
+At the same time, the axial/bending participation field assigned to the insert varies continuously over the two intervals.

+This construction provides a controlled demonstration of polygon nesting within a stacked CSF member: the outer polygon, the insert, and the internal hole contribute through their effective participation, while the lower component introduces an independent geometric variation along the member axis.

 <p align="center">